sebastianalgharaballi/sebastianalgharaballi.github.io/README.md

 ### Education

 I'm currently attending UC Irvine in their Master's of Data Science program.
 I will be graduating in December 2024.
-Before UC Irvine, I graduated from UC San Diego with a Bachelor's of Science in Machine Learning and Neural Computation, housed within their Cogntive Science department.
+Before UC Irvine, I graduated from UC San Diego with a Bachelor's of Science in Machine Learning and Neural Computation, housed within their Cognitive Science department.
 While at UC San Diego, I also obtained a certification in Machine Learning Methods from their Extension program.

 <div align="center">
   <img src="uci_photo.jpg" alt="Description of image 1" width="250" style="display: inline-block; margin: 0 10px;">